segheysens/simpledisco-next/README.md

 First, make a copy of the `.env.example` and name it `.env` and fill in the secrets

+Second, create a copy of `.nrpc.example` and name it `.nprc` and add the token for TipTap

 Next, run `npm i && npx prisma pull && npx prisma generate`

 Then, run the development server: